-Patrick Njeim focuses his practice on patent preparation and prosecution, due diligence matters, infringement and validity opinions, portfolio analysis, patent litigation, and post-grant proceedings.
-He represents clients in a wide range of technology areas, including artificial intelligence, virtual reality, augmented reality, computer software and hardware, virtualization and cloud computing, networking, wireless communications, electrical engineering, mechanical engineering, medical devices, and various related technologies.
+Patrick is the Managing Partner for the firm's Seattle office.
+He focuses his practice on patent preparation and prosecution, due diligence matters, infringement and validity opinions, portfolio analysis, patent litigation, and post-grant proceedings.
+Mr. Njeim represents clients in a wide range of technology areas, including Artificial Intelligence, Wireless Communications, Standard Essential Patents in the telecommunications space, Signal Processing, Computer Networks, Virtualization and Cloud Computing, Augmented Reality, Virtual Reality, Medical Devices, Robotics, Autonomous Vehicles, and Intellectual Property Export Controls.

-Prior to joining the firm, Mr. Njeim worked as an associate in the Seattle office of a national law firm.
-Previously, he worked for Boeing Commercial Airplanes for six years where he developed broad experience in systems engineering.
+Before joining the firm, Mr. Njeim worked as an associate in the Seattle office of a national law firm.
+Previously, he worked for Boeing Commercial Airplanes for six years developing broad experience in systems engineering.
 Mr. Njeim’s responsibilities included the development of onboard and off-board airplane communications networks.
-In his most recent position with Boeing as Customer Engineer, Mr. Njeim managed airline accounts in Europe and Africa where he was responsible for negotiating, configuring, designing, and documenting airplane features, technologies, and systems specific to each airline.
+In his most recent position with Boeing as Customer Engineer, Mr. Njeim managed airline accounts in Europe and Africa.
+He was responsible for negotiating, configuring, designing, and documenting airplane features, technologies, and systems specific to each airline.

 Mr. Njeim is fluent in Arabic and French.

-Inter partes reviews for leading networking technology company
+Inter partes reviews for a leading networking technology company

 Represented one of the largest global companies in its efforts to challenge patents through inter partes review proceedings.